Certifying our agricultural supply

 Can our soils be carbon sinks?

-Identifying climate and disease resistant varieties
+Identifying varieties adapted to climate change and disease

 High technology at the service of the sustainability of our terroirs